DaGrisa/go-learning-by-doing/02-variables.md

 ## Declaration

-Variable in go can be declared at package and function level.
+Variables in Go can be declared at package and function level.

 ```go
 package main